-We employ two members of staff who work in partnership with communities to provide small affordable housing schemes for local people in rural Hampshire.
+We employ two Rural Housing Enablers who work in partnership with communities to provide small affordable housing schemes for local people in rural Hampshire.

-To date the project has helped almost 500 rural affordable homes to be built in rural villages across Hampshire.
-Helping more than 1000 local people to stay or return to their communities.
+To date the HARAH project has helped almost 500 rural affordable homes to be built in rural villages across Hampshire.
+Helping more than 1400 local people to stay or return to their communities.

-Providing affordable housing to local people helps create balanced communities, breathes fresh life into rural communities and helps ensure that local people stay in their communities whatever their age or circumstance.
+Providing affordable housing to local people helps create balanced communities, breathes fresh life into rural areas and helps to ensure that local people can stay in their communities whatever their age or circumstance.

 Through our rural housing programme we:

-• help identify local housing need with Parish Councils through coordinating housing need surveys and organising affordable housing drop in events
+• help identify local housing need with Parish Councils through carrying out housing need surveys

-• work with landowners who have offered land for exception site housing
+• work with landowners who have offered land for rural exception site housing

-If you are interested in working with us to provide a small affordable housing scheme for local people in your parish, please contact Mags Wylie or Catherine Kirkham.
+If you are interested in working with us to provide a small affordable housing scheme for local people in your parish, please contact Mags Wylie or Bev Harding-Rennie.

 - Mags Wylie (Senior Rural Housing Enabler) Tel: 01962 857361, Email:Mags Wylie